ycheng517/ar4_ros_driver/README.md

 ### Control simulated arm in Gazebo with MoveIt in RViz

-Start the `ar_gazebo` module, which will start the Gazebo simulator and load the robot description:
+Start the `ar_gazebo` module, which will start the Gazebo simulator and load the robot description.

 ```bash
 ros2 launch ar_gazebo ar_gazebo.launch.py